Ship handling Guidelines for

 - Outbound cruise ship bypassing shall only be done with the agreement of the Captain of the ship and the attending Pilot.
 Tug requirements will be up to the pilot based on current conditions of wind, tide, current, draft, other traffic, or any other safety factors.
 (Ref. ltr of November 25, 2008).

-SUMMARY OF GUIDELINES FOR TOWING VESSELS
+GUIDELINES FOR TOWING VESSELS

 - Loaded petroleum barges that do not exceed any of the following dimensions: LOA 300 ft, Beam 80 ft, Draft 15 ft; may be towed on a hawser through the Outer and Inner Bar Cuts subject to prevailing conditions provided that an assist tug boat, if required, can be made up to the barge prior to entering the channel.
 Exceptions to this provision may be made if there are extenuating circumstances involving the safety of personnel, property, or the environment.
 (Ref.
 Harbor Safety Agreement of March 30, 2010) NO WAIVERS for vessels that do not meet the size requirment of this guideline.